deep-deep-learning/bayesian-tensor-rank-determination/README.md

 The appropriate scripts are all located in the directory `bench`.
 Assuming you have set up a conda environment using the pip install above, you should be able to run the scripts in `bench` from the root directory.

 Most script names are self-explanatory.
+The tensorized model scripts will print accuracy and ranks at each validation/test checkpoint.

 For example `run_cp_hc.sh` runs the half-cauchy CP model hyperparameter search.

 In order to run the train-then-compress approach via `compress_then_train.sh` you will need to save a DLRM model.